blues222/Physics-Calculator/readme.md

 ---
 What is it?

-It's a calculator that can solve simple physics equations based on what information is given to it Aims to be able to solve any equations on the 2006 New York State Regents Physics Reference Table
+It's a calculator that can solve simple physics equations based on what information is given to it.
+Aims to be able to solve any equations on the 2006 New York State Regents Physics Reference Table.

 **- You don't need to know the equations, just the information needed.**
 **- The calculator will let you know if you give it invalid information.**